Why were ITV hosts Holly Willoughby and Phillip Schofield at Queen's lying-in-state?

 "Any allegations of improper behaviour are categorically untrue."

 MPs and foreign dignitaries have separately been able to bypass the queue and access Westminster Hall since its doors opened to the public on Wednesday.
+But they generally do so from a raised platform on the side of the hall.
+Former prime minister Theresa May chose to join the general queue so she could file past the coffin as the public did.

 David Beckham was one of the familiar faces seen spending hours queuing.
 He described the experience of viewing the Queen's coffin as an emotional one.